Exclusive media partner: The New York Times

 Niall Ferguson

-One of the UK’s most renowned historians, whose latest book is Doom: The Politics of Catastrophe
+One of the UK’s most renowned historians and his latest book is Doom: The Politics of Catastrophe